Herbert Wright on

 Maggie's Centre Aberdeen: A Gentle Retreat in a Hard Town

-A visit to Snøhetta's beautiful haven conjures up diverse architectural references, from Kubrik to penguin pools
+Snøhetta's beautiful haven conjures up architectural references from Kubrik to penguin pools

 Arkitektur N (Norway) November 2013